joomcode/e2ed/README.md

 the test logs will be saved in the `e2ed/reports` directory, for example, `test-logs.log`.
 If `null`, the report will not be saved.

-`testRunExecutionTimeout: number`: timeout (in milliseconds) for each individual test run.
+`testTimeout: number`: timeout (in milliseconds) for each individual test run.
 If the test run takes longer than this timeout, the test fails and rerun on the next retry.
+This parameter can be overridden in the test-specific options.

 ### Environment variables